alecjtaylor/blog/_posts/2024-03-27-neofetch-setup.md

 nano .nf.sh
 {% endhighlight %}

-now paste the following into your newly created shell script
+now paste the following into your newly created shell script (swapping %USER with your username)

 {% highlight bash %}
 #!/bin/bash
-/usr/bin/neofetch >| /home/alecjtaylor/.nf
+/usr/bin/neofetch >| /home/$USER/.nf
 {% endhighlight %}

 or if you are on a mac
 {% highlight bash %}
 #!/bin/bash
-/usr/local/bin/neofetch >| /Users/alecjtaylor/.nf
+/usr/local/bin/neofetch >| /Users/$USER/.nf
 {% endhighlight %}

 ## Second Job